keptn/keptn.github.io/content/docs/0.8.x/operate/multi_cluster/index.md

         token: ""                           # < (5) set Keptn API token
     ```

-* Depending on your setup of the multi-cluster environment and the approach you modeled your staging process, one stage can be for example on a seperate cluster.
+* Depending on your setup of the multi-cluster environment and the approach you modeled your staging process, one stage can be for example on a separate cluster.
 Let's assume the following setup:

   * Project: `sockshop`
   * Service: `carts`